-If I can rebound to attain Google for Education Certified Innovator after that debacle, you can too.
+If I can rebound from that debacle to attain Google for Education Certified Innovator, you can too.
 And if you don’t, congratulations anyway because you are so much better for pursuing your goal.

 If you would like to discuss this topic further, comment below or tweet me at @TomEMullaney.
 Thanks for reading.

 I used the Google Certified Innovator logo located at https://edutrainingcenter.withgoogle.com/certification_innovator in the image for this post.

 Update (5/29/18): Yes, this post opens with a reference to Bernie Sanders, who ultimately did not win the Democratic Party nomination for president in 2016.
 But look at how he has moved the Democratic Party towards fighting for Medicare for All and successfully pressured Amazon to pay a $15 minimum wage.
 Think about that post-failure impact as you regroup and plan your next steps.